tony-nyagah/ersilia-os-outreachy-contributions/README.md

 Drug 6,CCCCN(CC(O)C1=CC(=[N+]=[N-])C(=O)C=C1)N=O,1
 ```

-For featurization we will use variouse Ersilia models and determine which one is the best for our task.
+For featurization I will use variouse Ersilia models and determine which one is the best for our task.

-We will use the [featurization.py](scripts/featurization.py) script to featurize the dataset.
+I will use the [featurization.py](scripts/featurization.py) script to featurize the dataset.

-Here we pass in a dataset path which we got from the `fetch_dataset.py` script, a model identifier, and a feature name and the script will featurize the dataset.
+Here I pass in a dataset path which I got from the `fetch_dataset.py` script, a model identifier, and a feature name and the script will featurize the dataset.

 Example if the model returns a single outcome:
 ```bash